mpdairy/elm-component-updater/README.md

 Once defined, a `Converter` can be used with `Html.map`, `Sub.map`, or `Cmd.map` to convert any `Html`, `Sub`, or `Cmd` containing the child component's message type.
-Just `map` the converter onto the child message and `Updater` will take care of the rest.
+Just `map` the converter onto the child message and `Updater` will take care of the rest (and if Elm had typeclasses, you wouldn't even have to specify the `map`).

 This library makes using nested components easy and efficient.
 It should encourage the creation and sharing of re-usable, decoupled